sb-ai-lab/Stalactite/docs/quickstart.rst

 The configuration file can be found at: ``examples/configs/logreg-sbol-smm-multiprocess.yml``

 The main difference between distributed launch and `Logistic regression on SBOL and SMM`_ is the communicator.
-Instead of LocalCommunicator we use gRPC server for master and member communications.
+Instead of LocalCommunicator we use gRPC server for master and member communications running in the background in the GRpcPartyCommunicator.
 Moreover, now we need to configure some docker related parameters.
 Thus, in the configuration file we add new sections and fields (in comparison to the local example):

 .. code-block:: yaml

     prerequisites:
       # If we enanble logging to the Prometheus, we should introduce the host of the Prometheus container
       # Note, that VFL master and Prometheus must always be on the same host to see each other
-      prometheus_host: '158.160.110.227'
+      prometheus_host: <master_host_public_ip>
       prometheus_port: '9090'
       grafana_port: '3001'